ArtemkaKun/Chest/README.md

 ![Stable version](https://img.shields.io/badge/Stable-v0.0.1-green)
 ![GitHub All Releases](https://img.shields.io/github/downloads/artemkakun/chest/total?color=green&label=Downloads)

-"Chest" is a program, created in Golang, that allows administrators to backup their Minecraft servers automatically.
+"Chest" is a program, created in Golang, that allows administrators to back up their Minecraft servers automatically.

 ## What the Chest can do?
 :white_check_mark: Automatically stop the Minecraft server